JarnoBurggraef/Logic-Gate-Sim/README.md

 -find an easy way to create more circuits/make it able to add clusters of circuits

 Your created circuits are automatically saved as "save.txt".
-If you want to have a look on a friends creation, copy his "save.txt" into your one.
+If you want to have a look on a friends creation, copy the text from his "save.txt" into your one.